Future News

 A Weaker Dollar, Skyrocketing Prices, and ‘Record’ Visitor Numbers: Good Luck in Europe This Summer

-A cobblestone street with buildings on either side of it
+a cobblestone street with buildings on either side of it

 Introduction to the European Travel Boom